 What formula is best for baby?

-As many of you may know, possibly after doing hours of research and trying many formula’s hoping that the next one will settle your child, deciding what formula is best for baby can be a hard decision.
+While breastfeeding is, as many of you may know possibly after doing hours of research and trying many formula’s hoping that the next one will settle your child, deciding what formula is best for baby can be a hard decision.
 You may have also seen that the amount of choice on our supermarket shelves is exponentially increasing, as are the ingredients being used and the research that suggests that some of these formulas are best for your baby.
 So, let’s dig deep and get beyond the marketing hype so you can feel confident in making the best choice.
 To do this we will look at each kind of formula individually, when best to use them and I’ll share why they are great, or not.

 What is dairy formula?